-Python is a free open-source and cross-platform language which has a rich library for almost every task imaginable and specialized research environment.
-Python is an excellent choice for automated trading when the trading frequency is low/medium, i.e. for trades which do not last less than a few seconds.
-It has multiple APIs/Libraries that can be linked to make it optimal, cheaper and allow greater exploratory development of multiple trade ideas.
+Python is a free open-source and cross-platform language which has a rich library for almost every task imaginable and also has a specialized research environment.
+Python is an excellent choice for automated trading in case of low/medium trading frequency, i.e. for trades which do not last less than a few seconds.
+It has multiple APIs/Libraries that can be linked to make it optimal and allow greater exploratory development of multiple trade ideas.

 Zipline (Used by Quantopian)

-Vectorized backtesting framework in Python/pandas, designed to make your backtesting easier — compact, simple and fast.
-It allows user to specify trading strategies using full power of pandas while hiding all manual calculations for trades, equity, performance statistics and creating visualizations.
+Vectorized backtesting framework in Python/pandas, designed to make your backtesting — compact, simple and fast.
+It allows the user to specify trading strategies using the full power of pandas while hiding all manual calculations for trades, equity, performance statistics and creating visualizations.
 Resulting strategy code is usable both in research and production environment.
-Currently only supports single security backtesting, Multi-security testing could be implemented by running single-sec backtests and then combining equity.
-The developers are working to get include multi asset backtest capabilities.
+Currently, only supports single security backtesting, Multi-security testing could be implemented by running single-sec backtests and then combining equity.
+It is under further development to include multi-asset backtest capabilities.

 It is a vectorized system.
 A python project for real-time financial data collection, analyzing and backtesting trading strategies.
-Supports access of data from Yahoo Finance, Google Finance, HBade and Excel.
+Supports access to data from Yahoo Finance, Google Finance, HBade, and Excel.

-TradingWithPython library is again a Vectorized system.
+TradingWithPython or TWP library is again a Vectorized system.
 It is a collection of functions and classes for Quantitative trading.
-It includes tools to get data from sources like Yahoo Finance, CBOE and Interactive Brokers and often used P&L benchmarking functions.
-The documentation and course for this library however costs $395.
+It includes tools to get data from sources like Yahoo Finance, CBOE, and Interactive Brokers and often used P&L benchmarking functions.
+The documentation and course for this library, however, costs $395.

+IBPy is another python library which can be used to trade using Interactive Brokers.
+Details about installing and using IBPy can be found here.
 As mentioned above, each library has its own strengths and weaknesses.
 Based on the requirement of the strategy you can choose the most suitable Library after weighing the pros and cons.
-Watch webinar on ‘Automated Trading in Python’ and learn how to create and execute a quant strategy in Python.
+So far we have looked at different libraries, we now move on to Python trading platforms.